confluentinc/ksql/docs/developer-guide/serialization.rst

     SET 'ksql.persistence.ensure.value.is.struct'='false';
     CREATE STREAM y AS SELECT f0 FROM x;

-With this setting turned off, the output will not be nested.
-In this example it would be an JSON
+When this setting is turned off, the output isn't nested.
+In this example, it's a JSON
 number:

 ... code json